 Flåm is home of the famous "Flåmsbana" Railway line.
 Its popularity as a tourist destination is due to offering both mountain and fjord when combining a trip on the railway and a fjord cruise.

-Another favorite among tourists, the Geirangerfjord is an unusually attractive stretch of water with status as a UNESCO world heritage site, located in the Sunnmøre region with the fascinating city of Ålesund as the closest urban center.
+Another favorite among visitors, the Geirangerfjord is an unusually attractive stretch of water with status as a UNESCO world heritage site, located in the Sunnmøre region with the fascinating city of Ålesund as the closest urban center.

 Besides the general beauty of the area around the Geiranger village, the "Seven Sisters" waterfall alongside the "Bridal Veil" and "The Suitor" strategically placed opposite the "sisters" are compelling reasons to take a cruise on the fjord!

 Nordfjord offers one of Norway’s most spectacular coast to fjord experiences.
 Here you can experience the ocean, fjords, glaciers, and impressive mountains.

 Nordfjord is home to the exciting town of Loen, with the famous Loen Skylift, as well as dramatic landscapes with a unique culture and authentic environments.

 The Trollfjord is a spectacular Arctic fjord located in the beautiful Lofoten Islands.
 The entry to the fjord is only 100 meters wide and only accessible by boat, which makes for a dramatic entrance.

 The mountain peaks surrounding the fjord is up to 1100 meters high which adds to this amazing experience.
 Here you will often be able to see sea eagles circling around the mountain peaks.

 The Romsdalsfjord in Møre & Romsdal is surrounded by the majestic Romsdalsalpene Mountains.
 The sides of the fjords are dense with forrest, due to the extensive rainfall in the area.